The Pipkins: History

-They were Roger Greenaway, best known as a member of several songwriting teams, and Tony Burrows, a singer who had performed in various groups (often simultaneously), including Edison Lighthouse, the Flower Pot Men, White Plains, the First Class and Brotherhood of Man.
+The duo consisted of Roger Greenaway, best known as a member of several songwriting teams, and Tony Burrows, a singer who had performed in various groups (often simultaneously), including Edison Lighthouse, the Flower Pot Men, White Plains, the First Class and Brotherhood of Man.

 The Pipkins also released two follow-ups as singles, "Yakety Yak" and "Are You Cooking, Goose?", but without success.
 "My Baby Loves Lovin'" had been a hit for White Plains, whilst "Sunny Honey Girl" was a top 20 hit for Cliff Richard in 1971 on the UK Singles Chart.

 In the US, the Pipkins released their own album in 1970.
 Called Gimme Dat Ding, it was on Capitol ST-483 and peaked at No. 132 on the Billboard 200.
 It was a concept album in that the first song on it introduced the Pipkins, and the last song on it has them falling through the "little hole" on the album.